 It can be useful to block these out in calendars.
 It is also useful for supervisors and other senior staff to lead by example.

 However, law firm leaders should recognise that some staff may prefer to work non-standard hours due to a range of factors.
 It may be appropriate to have a conversation to look at managing these preferences, where the business allows.

 Another area to consider is email etiquette.
 The appropriate framework for this depends on a firm's working culture, which should be given thought and attention.

-- clearly stating whether an email is urgent, or
+- clearly stating whether an email is urgent

 The more casual opportunities for development brought by being in the office will not arise so readily when working remotely.

-As such, make sure that junior staff (particularly trainees) can still experience the same opportunities, such as:
+As such, it’s important to make sure that junior staff (particularly trainees) can still experience the same opportunities, such as: